Playground Planning

 Step 2.
 How to choose the desired playground style?

-Once you have decided on a budget, it is time to unleash your inner designer and turn to themeing, conceptualising, and choosing your preferred aesthetic.
+Once you have decided on a budget, it is time to let your imagination run wild and decide on themes, materials and style.
 When planning your playground’s aesthetic and style, the choice of material is crucial.
-While rubber, composite, and metal often have a more manufactured, colourful, vibrant look, wooden materials are often seen as more natural.
-Natural wooden aesthetics bring nature to the urban or fit the natural area, while classic play equipment signals play very clearly from a distance.
+While rubber, composite and metal often have a more manufactured, colourful, vibrant look, wooden materials are often seen as more natural.
+Natural wooden aesthetics bring nature to the urban or fit a natural site while classic play equipment signals play very clearly from a distance.
 Futuristic fits an urban area and is often transparent, thereby fitting in to the environment.

 Materials and styles to be inspired by